HatifNeyaz/EuroSAT_imaging/README.md

 !["Map_alignment"](output_images/map_pic.PNG)

 #### 2. Get to the desired area on the map.
 Make sure you are visualizing only the European Land.
-#### 3. The zoom on the area and then change the vision from "OpenStreet" to "google map".
+#### 3. Then zoom on the area and change the vision from "OpenStreet" to "google map".
 Use the option from the top right.

 !["Map_change_instructions"](output_images/map_change.png)